bigtit/autokey/README.md

 mode & md: auto keying mode, 0 for off, 1 for switching mode, 2 for holding mode.

 Global hook used, so no need to identify a specific game window handler.

+######Todo:
+Local mode, with a listbox of windows.

+Users can choose global mode (currently used) or local mode, by selecting a specific window in the listbox.